riandy-dimas/bem-css/README.md

 ### Example
 ### Trade Offs
 ### Tips and Tricks
 Beware of your component starting context!
-Do not create a Block with a huge context
+Do not create a Block with a huge context.
+Instead of creating a big context for a Block, you can chop them into several components and treat them as a Block.
 ### References

 - [Introduction to BEM]